Written by Ellee Forsythe

 Keep a watchful eye for highly processed sweeteners like corn syrup solids or sucralose.
 Instead, look for a product made with a natural sweetener, like stevia.

-Also, look for and avoid artificial flavoring and colors, if possible.
+Also, avoid artificial flavoring and colors, if possible.
 Many protein powders contain ingredients that have no actual benefits for protein synthesis and fueling your body.
 Simply put, aim to limit the amount of non-nutritive additions to your protein powders, like fillers or additives.

 The answer to this question is not one-size-fits-all.

 Your weight, activity level, and health goals largely determine how much protein your body requires.
-A good place to begin to discover your individual needs is a protein calculator.
+A good place to begin discovering your individual needs is a protein calculator.
 A tool like this can help you identify the amount of protein your body requires and adjust your diet accordingly.